Updated April 2020

-- Unattended cooking is by far the leading contributor in cooking fires and fire deaths.
-When cooking, don’t leave the stovetop unattended.
+- Unattended cooking is by far the leading contributor in cooking fires.
+Don’t leave the stovetop unattended while cooking.

 - Cutting or burning through an electrical cord puts you at risk for electrocution.
 Keep electrical cords away from knives, scissors and stovetops.